FigCreative/Fig-Base-Wordpress-Theme/README.md

 Review changes or have live changes in your browser, only works on localhost<br />
 <code>$ grunt review</code>

-Staging, Shall convert all images, and do CSS Unused, this will remove all CSS classes that are not used on the website.
+Staging, Shall convert all images.
 A backup of your local database shall also be created, with a production db that has all the urls changed as set in the grunt file.<br />
 <code>$ grunt launch</code>

 First upload onto the server, includes wordpress and all relevant files, make sure the config file is setup in wordpress.
 Also upload the production database in the <code>db/production/</code><br />